Bert Campaneris: Professional career

 In Game 2 of the 1972 American League Championship Series against the Detroit Tigers, Campaneris already had three hits, two steals, and two runs when he faced pitcher Lerrin LaGrow in the seventh inning.
 After a pitch hit him in the ankle, Campaneris threw his bat at LaGrow.
 The benches cleared, with Detroit manager Billy Martin going after Campaneris; both Campaneris and LaGrow were ejected.
 Campaneris was fined $500 and suspended for the rest of the ALCS by American League President Joe Cronin.
 MLB Commissioner Bowie Kuhn added a seven-day suspension to the start of the next season but permitted Campaneris to play in the World Series victory over the Cincinnati Reds.

 In the 1973 American League Championship Series, in which the A's defeated the Baltimore Orioles, he led off Game 2 with a home run, and won Game 3 with a leadoff home run in the eleventh inning.
 In Game 7 of the 1973 World Series against the New York Mets, both he and Reggie Jackson hit two-run home runs in the third inning off Jon Matlack—the only two home runs Oakland hit the entire series.
 The A's took a 4–0 lead and went on to win to repeat as world champions; Campaneris caught Wayne Garrett's pop-up for the final out of the Series.
-In 1974, he broke Jimmy Dykes' franchise mark for career at bats (6,023), and in 1976, he broke Dykes' mark for games played (1,702), as well as Al Simmons' Athletics record of 1,827 career hits.
+In 1974, he broke Jimmy Dykes's franchise mark for career at bats (6,023), and in 1976, he broke Dykes's mark for games played (1,702), as well as Al Simmons's Athletics record of 1,827 career hits.

 After the 1976 season, he signed with the Texas Rangers, but he saw his playing time reduced in 1978.
 In May 1979, he was traded to the California Angels, splitting time at shortstop over the next two seasons with Jim Anderson and Freddie Patek before playing as a reserve third baseman in 1981.

 After spending 1982 in the Mexican League, Campaneris returned to the majors in 1983 with Billy Martin's New York Yankees, where he batted a career-high .322 in sixty games at second and third base before retiring.